MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 # Mobile Messenger Transport SDK

----

-> ⚠️ **NOTE:** The Messenger product is in beta currently.
-Functionality and methods are subject to change.

----

 Genesys Cloud Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Web Messaging APIs and WebSockets from Android and iOS native applications.

 ## Installation